Enhanced photo-excitation and angular-momentum imprint of gray excitons in WSe$_{2}$ monolayers by spin-orbit-coupled vector vortex beams

-Furthermore, a structured light beam can be tailored by the controlled superposition of TLs with distinct SAM and OAM, forming a vector vortex beam (VVB) in non-separable states, where not only the complex amplitude but also the polarization of light are spatially structured and entangled with each other. \cite{mclaren2015measuring,naidoo2016controlled,Huang17, Forbes2021structured,lu2022generation} The exceptional characteristics of VVBs as light sources have been demonstrated to enable advanced photonics applications, \cite{zhang2016vectorial} particle acceleration, \cite{wong2010direct,chen2015structured} vector beam multiplexing communication, \cite{milione20154,fang2018spin} high dimensional quantum entanglement, \cite{tang2016entanglement,krenn2017orbital} and vector vortex quantum steering. \cite{slussarenko2022quantum} The non-separability of the SAM and OAM, further coupled by the optical spin-orbit interaction (SOI), in a VVB embodies the profound spin-orbit physics of optics and naturally affect its interaction with matters, which, however, remain largely unexplored so far.
-Following the rapid advancement in the TL-based optics, \cite{rosen2022interplay} it is timely crucial to investigate the physics of the interaction between structured lights and the emergent nano-materials suited for the prospective TL-based optoelectronics.
+where $\alpha$ ($\beta$) determines the relative phase (weight) of the two TL components in the superposition state and represents the azimuthal (polar) angle in the Poincaré sphere representation. \cite{milione2011higher,naidoo2016controlled,liu2017generation,Huang17} The structured light described by Eq. (\ref{superposition}) forms a vector vortex beam (VVB) in non-separable states, where not only the complex amplitude but also the polarization of light are spatially structured and entangled with each other. \cite{mclaren2015measuring,naidoo2016controlled,Huang17, Forbes2021structured,lu2022generation} The exceptional characteristics of VVBs as light sources have been demonstrated to enable advanced photonics applications, \cite{zhang2016vectorial} particle acceleration, \cite{wong2010direct,chen2015structured} vector beam multiplexing communication, \cite{milione20154,fang2018spin} high dimensional quantum entanglement, \cite{tang2016entanglement,krenn2017orbital} and vector vortex quantum steering. \cite{slussarenko2022quantum} The non-separability of the SAM and OAM, further coupled by the optical spin-orbit interaction (SOI), in a VVB embodies the profound spin-orbit physics of optics and naturally affect its interaction with matters, which, however, remain largely unexplored so far.
+Following the rapid advancement in the TL-based optics, it is certainly crucial to investigate the physics of the interaction between structured lights and seek the emergent nano-materials suited for the prospective TL-based optoelectronics. \cite{rosen2022interplay,simbulan2021selective,ji2020photocurrent,session2023optical,feng2022twisted} Specifically, identifying materials that facilitate efficient transfer of optical angular momenta from structured light and enable deciphering of transmitted optical information is highly desirable for prospective TL-based optoelectronics.